cyber-dojo/saver/docs/readme.txt

 - Keep manifest's version number as data submitted in kata/edit's html form.
   Use that in web to choose group/kata implementations.
   Don't switch version (representation) mid session.
+  What about forking?
+Always fork to latest version?

 - zipper downloads will be in a certain format...
   How does that affect coupling?